 to enter the Berenda Reservoir when it is open.
 If special

-events are conducted at the property, however, there may be a
+events are held on the property there may be a

 All boat operators, including operators

 of personal watercraft (PWC), are obligated to follow all